 |Google Cloud Data Centers||AWS Data Centers|

-12. TrustPilot Rating – Who Has Better Reviews?
+13. TrustPilot Rating – Kinsta Has Better Reviews Than WP Engine

 Kinsta’s great reviews are mainly about their exceptional support solving customer problems, fast speeds, security, seamless migrations, user-friendly dashboard, and their robust features.

 WP Engine’s poor reviews are mainly about their slow/terrible support, overcharges (and false stats), high prices, faulty service, and not allowing the remainder of the service when canceling.

 14. Winner – Kinsta Is Definitely Better Than WP Engine

 Schedule a demo of MyKinsta and try them yourself!